secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 ## Talent Acquisition Process - Candidate Experience Specialist Contract Processes
 {: #framework-coord}

 Assuming that the [hiring process](/handbook/hiring/) went smoothly, now it is time to prepare the applicable contracts.
 Once the verbal offer is made, an issue will be created via the "email team" option in Greenhouse.
-You should keep this issue open until you've hired the candidate into BambooHR.
-The coordinator will send the contract to the applicant, using DocuSign in Greenhouse.
-On rare occasion, the coordinator may have to create the contract outside of Greenhouse using Google Docs; if this is the case, the coordinator needs to have a manager review the contract for accuracy before sending it out for signature.
+The CES will send the contract to the applicant, using DocuSign in Greenhouse.
+On rare occasion, the CES may have to create the contract outside of Greenhouse using Google Docs; if this is the case, the CES needs to have a manager review the contract for accuracy before sending it out for signature.

 First, be sure to validate the following:

+1. The candidate has been moved to the "offer" stage before sending the contract.
+CES can adjust this, but it's important to inform the Recruiter because this is a step that should be done when they are ready to make their verbal offer.
 1. The candidate lives in a country we are able to hire in.
 The SSOT for all country hiring is [here](https://comp-calculator.gitlab.net/hiring_status/index).
-1. The currency listed in the offer package in Greenhouse should normally be the local currency of the new team member unless they explicitly request USD/EUR because their local currency has a lot of inflation.
+1. The currency listed in the offer package in Greenhouse should normally be the local currency of the new team member unless approved by Total Rewards.
 This needs to be confirmed and approved by Total Rewards prior to making the offer, as any changes to the currency will require complete reapproval in Greenhouse, regardless if it is the same amount just in a different currency.
-1. Confirm if the team member would be an employee or contractor and [through which entity the team member would be employed or contracted](/handbook/people-group/employment-solutions/#team-member-types-at-gitlab).
-If the team member wants to be contracted through a company, it can either be their own established legal entity or a separate and unaffiliated 3rd party company; please confirm which with the team member prior to sending out the contract.
-If the team member will be contracted through their own entity (or as an independent contractor), please use the BV Contractor Agreement.
-If the team member will be contracted through a 3rd party company, please inform Legal so that we can enter into a vendor contract with the company.
-The 3rd party company will then enter into a contract with the team member, and People Ops Analyst will provide the necessary specific salary and position information.
+1. Confirm [through which entity the team member would be employed or contracted](/handbook/people-group/employment-solutions/#team-member-types-at-gitlab).
+If the title of the position includes "Public Sector" and they are located in the US, they may need a Federal contract.
+The Recruiter should confirm with the PBP if there's any questions.
 1. If the candidate is located in _Belgium_ the CES or Recruiter should be aware of two further things to address: i. there are strict language/translation requirements in Belgium so the CES or Recruiter should cofirm which region of Belgium the candidate is located in and let legal know, to ensure the right contract, in the right language is used, and so that a translation can be arranged if necessary; and ii. if the role is _not_ Grade 9 or higher, the CES or Recruiter should send a link to the role and the job requisition to the legal team via the #legal Slack channel once the candidate is at offer stage (before anything is sent out!) to determine whether or not the role is a position of trust.
 1. The recruiter should select "Email the team" and send the "CES Start Contract Request" email to CES* to initiate the offer letter and background check processes after the verbal offer has been made.